FOR IMMEDIATE RELEASE

-Also a freelance transcriber, editor, arranger and composer, Galus's portfolio includes more than 100 works for wind ensemble, marching band, pep band, chamber ensembles and show choir, and she has produced more than 75 audio/video recordings for ensembles and artists across the country in 2020-21.
+Also a freelance transcriber, editor, arranger and composer, Galus has more than 100 works for wind ensemble, marching band, pep band, chamber ensembles and show choir.
+She has produced over 75 audio/video recordings for ensembles and artists across the country in 2020-21.

 Her recent projects include a transcription of John Adams’ Saxophone Concerto and a critical edition of Michael Martin’s “Lontano: Symphony for Wind Ensemble.”